How Emotion AI is Redefining Emotional Marketing

 Focus groups and surveys have long been staples of market research, but they have limitations.
 Participants may not always be truthful about their feelings, or they might struggle to articulate them accurately.
 This is known as the “say-do” gap.

 Emotion AI helps bridge this gap by capturing unfiltered emotional responses.
 During product testing, for instance, a company can measure a user’s genuine delight or disappointment as they interact with a new item.
 These objective insights provide a much richer understanding of consumer preferences and can guide product development and marketing messages with greater confidence.
+This is similar to understanding how emotions affect consumer behavior.

 Brands can use emotion AI to monitor public sentiment on a massive scale.
 By analyzing social media posts, news articles, and online reviews, AI can track how the public feels about a brand in real time.